What Toxins Can Cause Seizures In Dogs

 Toxic Foods

 While many human foods are safe for dogs, some are highly toxic and can cause seizures.
-Chocolate, a well-known danger, contains theobromine and caffeine, which are stimulants that affect the nervous system.
+Which means Chocolate, a well-known danger, contains theobromine and caffeine, which are stimulants that affect the nervous system.
 Dark chocolate and baking chocolate are particularly dangerous due to their higher concentrations of these compounds.

 Environmental Toxins